 So where does this leave the "life" or "soul" of psyche?
 It is our sense of self as the person we record in our memories in this world.
 It includes everything else, our flesh, mind, and spirit.
 The term "self" captures it well because it is our self-awareness but not our pure spirit, our awareness as part of the eternal.
 Our "self" is how we see the role we play in life.
 It is the person we are in our memories, playing a specific conscious role in human society.

 This is a life that eats and drinks and remembers eating and drinking and remembers that it has all types of needs and obligations.
 So, this is the life that worries, because it contains mind and heart.
-It is also the "life" that people lose when they die, not because their awareness ceased but because the life they remember ceases when they lose their flesh and body.
-This is their personal life, the life of identity, being this specific person at this point time at a specific location.
+It also can be the "life" that people lose when they die, not because their awareness ceased but because the life they remember ceases when that life is not worth holding onto.
+This is their personal life, the life of identity, being this specific person living a span of time in the temporary world. .

 The Soul and Eternal Life